najnesnaj/dsd6-zephyr/manual/_build/html/_sources/display.rst.txt

-Displaying graphics should possible with the lvgl module. (work in progress)
+Displaying special graphics (not just character) is  possible with the lvgl module.